Australia Approves Construction of $34 Million Renewable Hydrogen Plant

 Australia has been actively seeking ways to boost hydrogen production in order to decrease reliance on fossil fuels and cater to the demands of trading partners committed to reducing emissions.
 Construction of the new electrolyser, a technology that produces low-emission hydrogen using renewable power, is scheduled to commence later this year, with the site expected to be operational by 2025.

-Funding for the project will be provided by the Victoria government, the Australian Agency (ARENA) under the federal government, and the Clean Energy Corporation.
+for the project will be provided by the Victoria government, the Australian Agency (ARENA) under the federal government, and the Clean Energy Finance Corporation.
 The plant will be powered by energy generated from a wind farm, ensuring a clean and sustainable operation, added Bowen.

-ARENA, in a statement, revealed that the funding would be allocated to the Australian Gas Group, an energy infrastructure company responsible for delivering the project.
+ARENA, in a statement, revealed that the funding would be allocated to the Australian Gas Infrastructure Group, an energy infrastructure company responsible for delivering the project.

 See also: Victoria's Star of the South offshore wind project takes major step forward with seabed investigation